 When you are paying by Direct Debit instalments, you are protected from errors by the Direct Debit Guarantee.

-If you would like to make payment of your tuition fees in instalments by Direct Debit please click: ‘Apply Now’ and complete the form.
+If you would like to make payment of your tuition fees in instalments by Direct Debit please click: ‘Apply Now to set up a Direct Debit’ and complete the form.

 Please note that you may not receive your schedule of payments (Advance Notification) until you have registered with the University for the current academic session.